NickAger/nickager.github.io/_posts/2016-02-10-profit-from-futures.md

 }
 ```

 Neat.
-The activity indicator will be diplayed until the `Future` completes; whether successfully or in failure state.
+The activity indicator will be displayed until the `Future` completes; whether successfully or in failure state.

 ### See also